Guide to Grid View

 Manual sorting

 Thanks to the flexibility of Baserow views, you can rearrange your data to best fit your view of things in ascending or descending order.
-Sorting your table manually will allow you to organise your work in whatever way suits you.
+Sorting your table manually will allow you to organize your work in whatever way suits you.

 You can change the order of rows when they are sorted by default by clicking and dragging the row using the drag handle on the left side of the row to manually reorder rows.